Bryan Scott: Atlanta Falcons

 Scott was selected in the second round of the 2003 NFL draft (55th overall) by the Atlanta Falcons.

 In his rookie season, Scott led all defensive backs with 63 tackles despite only starting six contests in 15 total games; he finished that season tied for the team lead among special-teams players with 13 tackles.

 In 2004, he started all 16 games at strong safety and ranked third on the team with 85 tackles and 2.5 sacks, and one interception, including 7 tackles in the NFC Championship Game against the Philadelphia Eagles.
 He registered 54 tackles, a sack and an interception in 16 games during the 2005 season.

 New Orleans Saints

 On April 6, 2006, Scott was traded to the New Orleans Saints for offensive tackle Wayne Gandy and a 2007 conditional late round draft choice.

 Tennessee Titans

 On March 26, 2007, Scott signed with the Titans.
 On September 1, 2007, the Titans released him.

 Buffalo Bills

 He signed with the Buffalo Bills on September 12, 2007.
 A free agent in the 2008 offseason, the Bills re-signed Scott on March 18.
 Following injuries to Kawika Mitchell and Keith Ellison in the middle of the 2009 season, Scott was moved to outside linebacker.
 Scott responded with 10 solo tackles and a sack against Kansas City in week 14.
+Scott was the recipient of the Buffalo Bills Walter Payton Man of the Year award during the 2012 season.
 On March 7, 2013, Scott re-signed with the Bills.
 Scott was released by the Bills during team cuts on August 31, 2013.
 He later retired after his release.